twiliofaces/twiliofaces-sms-ra/README.md

 	</servlet-mapping>
 	`

-- create a mdb wich use twilio-sms-ra adapter:
+- create a mdb wich use twiliofaces-sms-ra adapter:

 `